greentfrapp/attention-primer/README.md

 # attention-primer

-Some toy tasks/experiments to illustrate the concept of attention in machine learning, with heavy reference to [Vaswani et. al (2017)](https://arxiv.org/abs/1706.03762).
+Some toy tasks/experiments to illustrate the concept of attention in machine learning, with heavy reference to [Vaswani et al. (2017)](https://arxiv.org/abs/1706.03762).
 In particular, we see how attention can be used in place of RNNs and CNNs for modeling sequences.

 *In the following scripts, no RNN or CNN is employed in the models.*